dotnet/aspnetcore/docs/BuildFromSource.md

 #### [tar](http://gnuwin32.sourceforge.net/packages/gtar.htm) on Windows

-Building the repo requires tar to be installed (Win10 comes with tar already installed).
-You can find installation excutables of tar at <http://gnuwin32.sourceforge.net/packages/gtar.htm>.
-You should also add the installation directory to your PATH variable.
+Building the repo requires tar to be installed.
+First, check whether `tar.exe` is already in your path i.e. execute `tar -help` (Win10 comes with tar already installed).
+Then, assuming you have `git` installed, you might add `C:\Program Files\Git\usr\bin\` to your path to pick up the `tar.exe` that ships with `git`.
+Finally, you can find installation executables of tar at <http://gnuwin32.sourceforge.net/packages/gtar.htm>; download that and add the installation directory to your PATH variable.

 #### Java Development Kit on Windows